uwtcat/AutonomousWheelchair/README.md

     -	The parsed annotations can be loaded into a program for easy checking for box overlaps (if testing detector on full-size images or images with multiple people).
 -	resizeIms and cropIms
     -	Using OpenCV functions for image editing; resize / crop all images in a directory.

+### ZED Person Detector
+Written using OpenCV ZED interface sample and code from https://github.com/opencv/opencv/blob/master/samples/cpp/peopledetect.cpp
+Connects to the ZED camera, and runs person detection code on the feed.
+Note that presently the feed lags behind real-time, as optimization was not performed (i.e. using GPU, etc).